center-key/run-scripts-util/README.md

    Executes all the `lint` commands in parallel and then after all the commands are finished executes the `watch` commands in parallel.

+> [!NOTE]
-_**Note:** Single quotes in commands are normalized so they work cross-platform and avoid the errors often encountered on Microsoft Windows._
+> _Single quotes in commands are normalized so they work cross-platform and avoid the errors often encountered on Microsoft Windows._

-### 4. Skip a command
+### 5. Skip a command
 To _comment out_ a command prepend two slashes (`//`) to the command.

 In the example below, the first `tsc` command will be skipped while the `tsc --verbose` command will be executed: